 Step 2: Click on Add file > Load offline Exchange Database File

-Step 4: Click on Exchange Database Disconnected Mailbox > Select the required file format > Click on browse button to select target location > Click on the Export button
+Step 4: Preview the recovered Exchange Database Disconnected Mailbox > Click on the Export button

-In this blog, we have discussed both the Manual and Third-Party Techniques.
-Both methods have their own merits and Demerits.
-Although, the Manual techniques are available free of cost and are suggested by Microsoft.
-But on the other hand, they are quite lengthy and requires technical expertise.
-But the best answer to the question How to reconnect a disconnected mailbox in Exchange Server 2016/2013 is provided by Exchange Recovery Tool in no time and that too without any hassle.
+In this blog, we have discussed both the Manual and advanced solution.
+Although, Manual techniques are available free of cost but on the other hand they are quite lengthy and require technical expertise.
+You can use the method which is best suited for you but the solution provided by the automated wizard is really simple and quite effective.
+I hope now you know how to reconnect a disconnected mailbox in Exchange Server 2016.